-This is everyday life when you make Marshall College residence halls and apartments your home.
+This is everyday life when you make Marshall College residence halls and apartments your home (check out these photos!)

 Most students choose to live in the residence halls their first year; many return for subsequent years.
 Research shows that students who live on campus get more out of their college experience.
 Residents enjoy resources designed to make their transition into college smooth.
 They also meet people from all walks of life.

-Upper-class students live in the Marshall Apartments.
+Second year (and above) students live in the Marshall Apartments.
 Upper apartments are located next to Marshall field.
-The lower apartments are in the eucalyptus grove.
+The Lower apartments are in the eucalyptus grove.
 All apartments are fully furnished and have a kitchen, bathroom, living room, and 3 bedrooms (singles or doubles).

-- You can find floor plans of most Marshall room types at hdh.ucsd.edu (Housing/Dining/Hospitality).
+- You can find floor plans of most Marshall room types on the Housing/Dining/Hospitality website

 - All beds in both residential halls and apartments are extra long twins (36" x 80").